chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 11:
+1. Yesterday I made it to lesson 3.16, spending tons of time troubleshooting networking between vm and host.
+2. Today I started with lesson 3.17.
+Working to finish the exercise.
+Also keeping blog of my daily scrum tasks
+3. I got sick with the fever after taking my second moderna shot.
+Hope to feel better tomorrow.

 Day 10:
 1. Yesterday I made it to lesson 3.12 KuberConfig walkthrough, working to install Kind cluster.
 2. Today I installed Kind cluster in Windows and K3s inside the VirtualBox VM running Linux, completing lesson 3.16.